xianchaoxiu/SJSONMF/README.md

 ### Testing
 Directly run demo.m for reproduction.
+Please also download NMFLibrary from https://github.com/hiroyuki-kasai/NMFLibrary.

 ### Citation
 Please give credits to this paper if this code is useful and helpful for your research.